New York Police Arrest Hundreds At Jewish Protest Urging Gaza Ceasefire

-NEW YORK, Oct 28 (NNN-AGENCIES) - Hundreds of people were arrested when police broke up a large demonstration of mostly Jewish New Yorkers who had taken over the main hall of Grand Central station in protest of Israel's bombardment of Gaza, police and organizers said.
+New York: Hundreds of people were arrested Friday when police broke up a large demonstration of mostly Jewish New Yorkers who had taken over the main hall of Grand Central station in protest of Israel's bombardment of Gaza, police and organizers said.

 The New York Police Department said at least 200 people had been arrested, while protest organizers put the number at more than 300.